samjulien/blog/_posts/2018-05-30-a-quick-look-at-web-authentication.markdown

 - 2018-03-08-jwt-io-and-jwt-debugger-extension-updates
 ---

-[Recent news]() about [Web Authentication]() reaching maturity to be enabled by default in web browsers hit the headlines recently.
+[Recent news](https://www.engadget.com/2018/05/09/mozilla-firefox-passwords-web-authentication-support/) about [Web Authentication](https://www.w3.org/TR/webauthn/) reaching maturity to be enabled by default in web browsers hit the headlines recently.
 Web Authentication is a fairly recent W3C standard backed by major players like Google, Paypal, Mozilla, Microsoft and Qualcomm.
 It aims at defining a web-browser API for the creation and use of strong authentication credentials based on public key cryptography.
 The driving force behind the proposal is to increase security for the authentication process by removing or complementing password-based authentication, while remaining convenient for end-users.
 Although implementations are still in their early days, and the standard has not been finalized, the strong push from major players, and the fact that both Firefox and Chrome are enabling their implementations by default, is a strong indicator that this may cause a significant impact in the authentication space.
 Let's check it out!

 {% include tweet_quote.html quote_text="Web Authentication is backed by major players in the industry, let's find out what it's all about!" %}

 ---

 ## Introduction
 The traditional username/password scheme for user authentication has been in use for decades.
-Even in the face of modern approaches like social logins and FaceID, username and passwords remain the most popular and widely used mechanism for authentication.
+Even in the face of modern approaches like social logins and [Face ID](https://en.wikipedia.org/wiki/Face_ID), username and passwords remain the most popular and widely used mechanism for authentication.
 Stronger authentication mechanisms such as certificates and hardware tokens have been supported for a long time for specific applications and use cases, but they remain unusual for end users.

 Most of the authentication flows performed by end users are done through web browsers.
 In a sense, web browsers have become the nexus between credentials and applications on the two major platforms: desktop and mobile.
 It is natural, then, that changes to authentication flows require support from browsers.
 The web, however, is built on consensus.
 This means that changes to the platform need to be implemented by several players.
 For this reason, the W3C WebAuthn Working Group was formed: to produce a new specification that can be implemented by all parties and that remains interoperable.